-As regards the first and third circumstances set out above, the disputed domain name incorporates the Complainant's PS • Paul Smith Signature Mark (but substitutes a hyphen for the median dot in the mark) and wholly incorporates the PAUL SMITH mark.
+As regards the first and third circumstances set out above, the disputed domain name incorporates the Complainant's PS • Paul Smith Signature Mark (omitting only the median dot) and wholly incorporates the PAUL SMITH mark.
 It resolves to a website that prominently displays the Paul Smith Signature Mark as its title and offers for sale what are purported to be the Complainant's products.
-Further, the fact that the operational element is almost identical to the Complainant's PS • Paul Smith Signature Mark creates a high risk of implied affiliation.
-The Complainant submits that it has never authorized the Respondent to use its marks under any circumstances, and that the Respondent has no business relationship with it.
+The disputed domain name combines the PS • Paul Smith Signature Mark mark with an abbreviation for the United Kingdom, giving the impression that it will resolve to the Complainant's official UK website.
+However, the Complainant submits that it has never authorized the Respondent to use its marks under any circumstances, and that the Respondent has no business relationship with it.
 Regardless of whether the products offered for sale on the website are genuine or counterfeit, the website does not accurately disclose the Respondent's lack of relationship with the Complainant.
 On the contrary, it gives the false impression that the website is somehow affiliated with, or endorsed by, the Complainant.
 Accordingly, the Panel does not consider this offering of goods or services to be bona fide for the purposes of paragraph 4(c)(i) of the Policy.
 Given that the website offers goods for sale, the Panel does not consider that the Respondent is making a legitimate noncommercial or fair use of the disputed domain name either.

-As regards the second circumstance set out above, the Respondent's name is listed in the Registrar's WhoIs database as "Rui Gao", and her email username is "monicazimmerman", not "Paul Smith" or the disputed domain name.
+As regards the second circumstance set out above, the Respondent's name is listed in the Registrar's WhoIs database as "Zhiqiang Li", not "Paul Smith" or the disputed domain name.
 Nothing in the record indicates that the Respondent has been commonly known by the disputed domain name.

 In summary, the Panel considers that the Complainant has made a prima facie case that the Respondent has no rights or legitimate interests in respect of the disputed domain name.
-The Respondent failed to rebut that prima facie case because she did not respond to the Complainant's contentions.
+The Respondent failed to rebut that prima facie case because he did not respond to the Complainant's contentions.